ml-jku/bgnn/README.md

 Further, CMake might be needed for compilation.
 We used version 3.7.2 (available at [http://www.cmake.org/files/v3.7/cmake-3.7.2.tar.gz](http://www.cmake.org/files/v3.7/cmake-3.7.2.tar.gz)).
 `VTK_INC_USR` and `VTK_LIB_USR` need to be adjusted wrt. the VTK installation in `Makefile.user` before installing LIGGGHTS.

 Most simple in creating the used simulation data is possibly following the pipeline described by the script [scripts/dataCreationPipeline.sh](scripts/dataCreationPipeline.sh).
-First of all, machines are initialized with an initial particle filling, which may then be modified by arbitrary operations.
-Afterwards the simulations of interest are run.
-Finally, data is converted to NumPy format and there is some precomputation in order to speed up training.
+First of all, machines are initialized with an initial particle filling (set and sample initial parameters by `createInit` followed by `execInit`), which may then be modified by arbitrary operations (`createMainCut`).
+Afterwards the simulations of interest are run (`execMain`).
+Finally, data is converted to NumPy format (`extractParticles`, `extractWalls`) and there is some precomputation in order to speed up training (`particleStatisticsLen`, `particleStatisticsVec`, `particleWallDistances`).

+The code scripts can be found in [problems](problems).
+Especially, we considered a hopper, a rotating drum, and a mixer geometry.
+Detailed scripts for each step in the pipeline are available in the subdirectories of [problems/code](problems/code).
+Consider, that for some problems, uncertainty computations are included (cohesive and non-cohesive hopper and rotating drum) and therefore there are a few more steps to create all data for these problems.
+The implementation of arbitrary operations applied to initial particle fillings are available at [problems/cutTools](problems/cutTools).
+Raw LIGGGHTS template scripts can be found at [problems/templates](problems/templates).

 ## BGNN Model Training and Inference